authcompanion/authcompanion2/documentation/reference/authapi.md

 All fields in the user's attributes are optional.

-Pass an arbitrary object to data.attributes.metdata which will be made available as a claim on the user's JWT issued after login.
+Optional: Pass an arbitrary object to data.attributes.metdata which will be made available as a claim on the user's JWT issued after login.

 **POST** Request Body: